orbeon/orbeon-forms-doc/configuration/properties/form-runner-initial-data.md

 - return an empty body, in which case no error is produced (see also issue [\#3935](https://github.com/orbeon/orbeon-forms/issues/3935))
 - return an error HTTP response or malformed XML response, in which case an error is produced and the form doesn't initialize

+[SINCE Orbeon Forms 2025.1.3]

+As with [data `POST`ed to the page](#initial-data-posted-to-the-page), the XML data returned by the service can be incomplete.
+Missing elements are automatically added based on the form definition, so the service only needs to return the elements and values it wants to provide.

+As with `POST`ed data, if the data returned by the service contains extra XML elements in no namespace that are not supported by the form, an error is returned.
+However, extra XML elements in a custom namespace are allowed.

 The following property defines a space-separated list of request parameters to be passed to the service.
 Say the new page was invoke with request parameters `foo=42` and `bar=84`, if you set the value of this property to `foo bar`, these two request parameters will be passed along as request parameters to the service.
 The request parameters can either get to the new page in a `POST` or `GET` request.
 The service is always called with a `GET`, consequently request parameters will be passed on the URI.

 ```xml